1997–98 Everton F.C. season

-During the 1997–98 English football season, Everton competed in the FA Premier League (known as the FA Carling Premiership for sponsorship reasons).
+During the 1997–98 English football season, Everton competed in the FA Premier League.

 Season summary

-Everton began the season with three significant new signings – Slaven Bilić, John Oster and Gareth Farrelly – but the big news at Goodison Park was the return of Howard Kendall for his third spell as manager.
+Everton began the season with three new signings – Slaven Bilić, John Oster and Gareth Farrelly – but the big news at Goodison Park was the return of Howard Kendall for his third spell as manager.

-With financial problems growing and fans growing ever more hostile towards chairman Peter Johnson, Kendall was soon facing the biggest struggle of his managerial career.
+With financial problems growing and fans growing ever more hostile towards chairman Peter Johnson and with legendary goalkeeper Neville Southall leaving the club in March 1998 after 17 years, Kendall was soon facing the biggest struggle of his managerial career.
 Everton – top division members continuously since 1954 – were battling against relegation and looked anything but a trophy-winning team that they so often had been during Kendall's earlier spells.
 They ended up surviving, but only avoided relegation to Division One because they had a greater goal difference than 18th-placed Bolton Wanderers.
-That kept Everton up, but Kendall resigned just weeks later and was replaced by the former Rangers manager Walter Smith.
+That kept Everton up, but Kendall resigned just weeks later and was replaced by former Rangers manager Walter Smith.